W.S. Gilbert was a nineteenth century librettist famous for the Gilbert and Sullivan operettas

 1875: First performance of “Trial by Jury” with music by Arthur Sullivan, staged at the Opera Comique.
 Collection of his stage plays published by Chatto and Windus.

 1876: Richard D’Oyly Carte formed his comic opera company.
-His parents split up.
+Gilbert’s parents split up.

 1877: First performance of “The Sorcerer”.